Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Entanglement and EPR Steering criteria

 \subsubsection{Four-mode BEC Hamiltonian}

-We assume the two-well, four-mode system of Fig \ref{fig:four-modes} is described by the Hamiltonian:
+We assume the two-well, four-mode system of Fig \ref{fig:four-modes} is described by the Hamiltonian \cite{fourmodecholsen}:

+We solve for the ground state of this Hamiltonian.
 We consider two modes at each EPR site $A$ and $B$, with four modes in total, as shown schematically in Fig. \ref{fig:four-modes}.
 This corresponds to the two component per well experiments of \cite{Gross2010}, and somewhat less closely to the multi-mode interferometry experiments of \cite{Egorov}.
 Depending on the exact configuration, the local modes at each EPR site can be independent (in which case local cross couplings $g_{ij}$ are zero ($g_{12}=0$)), or not independent, as would be the case where the modes are coupled by the BEC self interaction term, so the couplings cannot be {}``turned off'', as in the set-up of \cite{Gross2010}.{} The coupling constant is proportional to the three-dimensional S-wave scattering length, so that $g_{ij}\propto a_{ij}$, as in the two-mode case.
 For example, a typical value of the S-wave scattering length for $^{87}Rb$ is $a_{11}=100.4a_{0}$, where $a_{0}$ is a Bohr radius.
-Zero cross couplings are likely require spatial separation of the two local modes, as might be achievable with four wells.
+Zero cross couplings are likely to require spatial separation of the two local modes, as might be achievable with four wells.
+The quantum dynamics of the four-well Bose Hubbard model has been studied recently with two different tunnelling rates \cite{fourmodecholsen}.

 The Hamiltonian (\ref{eq:Hamiltonian}) with $\kappa=\kappa_{1}=\kappa_{2}$ is based on the assumption that the second pair of modes $a_{2},b_{2}$ are coupled between the wells in the same way as the first pair $a_{1},b_{1}$, which implies similar diffusion across wells.
 The case where $\kappa_{2}=0$, $\kappa_{1}\neq0$ is possible where diffusion across the wells can be controlled, as where the local modes represent separate wells.
 We will examine the predictions for both cases.